Friday, June 27, 2025

 Until recently, I have not been good about making regular visits for medical care or checkups.
 Two years ago, after a period of not feeling well, I decided it was time to find a local primary care provider.
 Plus, my boss at the time had been a nurse practitioner and more or less ordered me to go see a medical professional.

-So, I made an appointment through a local medical clinic and went in for a checkup as a followup to some sever and ongoing bouts of dizziness and nausea I had been experiencing.
+So, I made an appointment through a local medical clinic and went in for a checkup as a follow-up to some sever and ongoing bouts of dizziness and nausea I had been experiencing.
 As my appointment began, a nurse made me get on a scale and got my weight, then took me into an examination room to take other vitals.
 She took my blood pressure, but it took a couple of attempts to get a reading and the expression on her face was not reassuring.
 She didn't tell me what she was thinking, or what she knew, but I knew it was not good.

 I thought perhaps my blood pressure was a bit high because I was nervous about seeing a medical professional for the first time in many years.
 And the primary care provider I had been assigned was a woman, as well, which made me nervous because I had never had a female doctor/care provider.